JibbSmart/JoyShockMapper/README.md

 * **SLEEP** - Cause the program to sleep (or wait) for a given number of seconds.
 The given value must be greater than 0 and less than or equal to 10.
 Or, omit the value and it will sleep for one second.
 This command may help automate calibration.
 * ***onstartup.txt*** - This is not a command.
 But if a file called '*onstartup.txt*' is found in the current working directory on startup, its contents will be loaded and executed right away.
 If you prefer that AutoLoad is disabled, put ```AUTOLOAD = OFF``` in here to have it disabled at startup.
 If you use HIDGuardian / HIDCerberus and always want to whitelist JSM and then reconnect controllers, just put ```WHITELIST_ADD``` and ```RECONNECT_CONTROLLERS``` in the startup file.
 * ***onreset.txt*** - This is also not a command.
 But if a file called '*onreset.txt*' is found in the current working directory when the ```RESET_MAPPINGS``` command is called, this config will be loaded and executed right afterwards.
+* **TICK\_TIME** (default 3) - The number of milliseconds to wait between between checking the state of connected controllers.
+Previous versions only sent new virtual keyboard and mouse inputs when there was a new message from the controller, but this made JoyCons clunky on a monitor with a refresh rate higher than 67Hz.
+Now, all connected devices are polled at the same rate, and you can change it here.
+The default of 3 milliseconds will give you a polling rate of approximately 333Hz.

 ## Troubleshooting
-Some third-party devices that work as controllers on Switch or PS4 may not work with JoyShockMapper.
+Some third-party devices that work as controllers on Switch, PS4, or PS5 may not work with JoyShockMapper.
 It only _officially_ supports first-party controllers.
 Issues may still arise with those, though.
 Reach out, and hopefully we can figure out where the problem is.

 But first, here are some common problems that are worth checking first.